ADBond/bga-calypso/README.md

 * ~~animations - let calypso cards & trick pile appear after animation is finished rather than early~~
   * ~~and sim for trickpile~~
   * and for calypsopile - needs checking
-  * cards in calypso let's try and slip under existing cards in animation - but not worth it now if it's a huge pain
+  * ~~cards in calypso let's try and slip under existing cards in animation - but not worth it now if it's a huge pain (it is. park it.)~~
 * ~~Fix dealer button animation - not really fixed but removed.
 Fine for now~~
 * ~~New cards in calypso get eaten by calypso animation - need to handle this!~~
   * details to fiddle with - maybe make calypso a _teeny_ bit quicker to go off??